Coldcard/firmware/docs/mk4-security-model.md

 use by novices.
 This function is inspired by safes that allow the addition of one digit to the final number to act as a duress code.
 The safe will open, but a silent alarm is triggered (or poison gas is released).
-Delta Mode is activated by correctly entering all but the last four digits of the PIN, which are defined by the Trick PIN you define to trigger Delta Mode.
+Delta Mode is activated by a Trick PIN that must differ from your True PIN by only the last four digits.

-Delta Mode will log into the secrets in SE1 using your the true PIN code.
-Nothing unusual can be detected externally; the COLDCARD behaves normally and it does have access to your actual seed words however, internally, the COLDCARD is operates in a special mode.
+Delta Mode will log into the secrets in SE1 using your True PIN code which is calculated from the Trick PIN and the contents of SE2.
+Nothing unusual can be detected externally; the COLDCARD behaves normally and it does have access to your actual seed words.
+However, internally, the COLDCARD operates in a special mode.

-In Delta Mode, attempting to view the seed words wipes the seed.
+In "Delta Mode", attempting to view the seed words wipes the seed.
-Anything that could reveal the secret, like accessing the Trick PIN menu to determine if a trick is in effect, wipes the seed.
-If these functions are avoided, a user (the attacker) could sign transactions in Delta Mode.
-Checking the UTXO in Electrum, for example, will show a match.
-However, if the transaction is broadcast, it will be rejected because the signatures do not match.
+Anything that could reveal the seed words, like accessing the Trick PIN menu to determine if a trick is in effect will wipe the seed.
+But if these menu functions are avoided, a user (the attacker) could sign transactions in Delta Mode.

+Transactions signed in Delta Mode do not have correct signatures so if the signed transaction is broadcast, it will be rejected by the network because the signatures do not verify.

+The value of Delta Mode is against a well-researched attacker who knows the XPUB or XFP of your true wallet.
+This could be learned from an Electrum wallet file being discovered on your personal computers, with a massive balance---obviously you control that wallet.
+The UTXO which you are controlling are known, so providing a duress wallet won't be good enough.
+In delta mode, it appears the attacker has control over the right XPUB/XPRV and UTXO.

+## Other Mk4 Security-Related Improvements

+In addition to adding a new secure element in Mk4, COLDCARD gains several other security improvements.

+### Countdown to Login Feature

+This feature can be configured to incorporate Fast Wipe on the Mk4.
+Because it is implemented as a Trick PIN is gains protection residing inside SE2.

+The login delay is no longer continued after a power cycle.
+The delay, which can be up to 28 days long, begins again from zero after a power failure.
+Since this policy change can only increase the waiting time, it seems prudent and was suggested by our customers.

+### Kill Key Feature

+This feature allows the user to execute a Fast Wipe when the anti-phishing words are displayed on the screen.
+This feature is turned off by default.

+The user sets a particular key number to trigger Fast Wipe.
+If that key is pressed while viewing the anti-phishing words, the seed is wiped immediately, and the login process continues.
+Nothing is shown to indicate the seed has been wiped.

+It is strongly recommended that the first digit of the second half of the True PIN is **not** used as the Kill Key.
+Missing a step would unintentionally wipe the seed.

+### SPI Serial Flash Removed

+The Mk3 and earlier had a dedicated, external chip which held settings and the PSBT during operation.
+That chip is entirely removed in Mk4.
+The settings now reside inside the main MCU, increasing security.
+Settings are still AES-encrypted as before.

+The separate settings chip could be blanked externally or even removed/replaced.
+This might enable getting around security features that were not part of the secure element.
+Although the risk of that is not significant, Mk4 eliminates that risk entirely.

+In addition, the PSBT file now is held in an 8 MB pseudo-SRAM (PSRAM) chip during operation.
+It is word-addressed, not page-based, and there is nothing to erase.
+This makes signing transactions much faster and permits transaction sizes up to 1 MB (the network only accepts transactions up to 100 KB).
+This removes previous transaction size limits.

+### Virtual Debug Serial Port Removed

+Mk3 and earlier made a virtual serial port available over USB.
+As it was only useful to developers, it was disabled by default.
+Mk4 uses a real universal asynchronous receiver-transmitter (UART) leading to physical pins.
+It is not only disabled by default, but it also cannot be accessed without breaking the case.
+A developer wanting to interact with the pins must be willing to damage the COLDCARD's case to do so, but the option is there if needed.

+---

+**seems I was repeating myself; I'd already documented this SE1/2 stuff better**

 ## SE1 and SE2 Binding, or Key Distribution